 To calculate the period map we need some preliminary considerations.
 One can single out a branch of the distinguished differential $d\eta_M$ in any simply connected domain of the plane avoiding the branch points of the curve $M$.
-We take the compliments of open upper half plane to the labyrinth and to the graph as such sets.
+We take the complements to the labyrinth and to the graph in the open upper half plane as such sets.
 In particular, we introduce a harmonic function

-in the compliment $\mathbb{H}\setminus\Lambda$ to the canonical labyrinth, with normalization $H'(x)=0$ for large real argument.
+in the complement $\mathbb{H}\setminus\Lambda$ to the canonical labyrinth, with normalization $H'(x)=0$ for large real argument.
 The branch of the differential here is singled out by the condition: its residue at infinity equals $-1$.
 A harmonic function $H(x)$ conjugate to $W(x)$ is defined by the same formula in the complement $\mathbb{H}\setminus\Gamma$ to the graph.
-The differentials $dH$ and $dH'$ coinside up to the sign in the components of the set $\mathbb{H}\setminus\{\Gamma\cup\Lambda\}$.
+The differentials $dH$ and $dH'$ coincide up to the sign in the components of the set $\mathbb{H}\setminus\{\Gamma\cup\Lambda\}$.
 This sign changes when we cross either the labyrinth or the vertical edge of the graph $\Gamma$ and remains the same when we cross a horizontal edge.
-In particular, the sign $dH'/dH$ equals to $(-1)^{g+l}$ in the component of the compliment $\mathbb{H}\setminus\{\Gamma\cup\Lambda\}$ bounded by the arcs $\Lambda_l$, $\Lambda_{l+1}$ of the labyrinth, $l=k,\dots,g-1$.
-We call a component of the compliment 'positive' or 'negative' when such is the sign of $dH'/dH$ in it.
-The boundary of the half plane cut along the graph $\Gamma$ has natural orientation and is divided into pieces labelled by vertical and horizontal edges of the graph.
+In particular, the sign $dH'/dH$ equals to $(-1)^{g+l}$ in the component of the complement $\mathbb{H}\setminus\{\Gamma\cup\Lambda\}$ bounded by the arcs $\Lambda_l$, $\Lambda_{l+1}$ of the labyrinth, $l=k,\dots,g-1$.
+We call a component of the complement 'positive' or 'negative' when such is the sign of $dH'/dH$ in it.
+The boundary of the half plane cut along the graph $\Gamma$ has natural orientation and is divided into pieces labeled by vertical and horizontal edges of the graph.
 Cauchy-Riemann equations show that the boundary value $H(v)$ is locally constant at the pieces corresponding to horizontal edges and strictly decreases at the banks of the vertical edges.
 Therefore, the value of $H$ at a vertex $v$ of the boundary may be found as follows: we crawl along the boundary from $v$ toward $+\infty$ and sum up the weights $H(R)$ of all vertical edges we encounter (some of those may appear twice).

 \begin{xmpl} Boundary values of the function $H(v)$ for curve $M(\Gamma)$ with the graph shown in Fig. \ref{M62} are as follows

 \end{xmpl}